 Let’s get into the bare bones of this topic.
 After having done all of the above, you should be ready to enjoy yourself.
-Your home should look like a five star hotel at this point, ready to welcome you.
-So now what should you spend your days doing ?
+Your home should look like a five-star hotel at this point, ready to welcome you.
+So now what should you spend your days doing?

 Declutter and sort things out

-So first thing first, chances are that after every christmas presents you received, you might have some sorting to do.
+So first thing first, chances are that after every Christmas presents you received, you might have some sorting to do.
 I know sorting items out can bother or scare a lot of people but it is actually an excellent task to start with and it’s also enjoyable.
-It allows you to start fresh and fills you with satisfaction afterwards.
+It allows you to start fresh and fills you with satisfaction afterward.
 I’m sure all of you have heard of The Kon Marie method.
 I have to say that having experienced it myself, it had a big impact on my interior even on myself.
 I’m not gonna explain it now in details because it would be too long but what you could do is just buy her book to learn more about it.
 However, in a very short summary, she explains how to declutter your home and surround yourself with items that bring you joy.

 Go be a tourist in your own city

 Each city or small town offers a variety of cultural things to do.
-The funny things is that as citizen of these cities we never really bother to go and visit these venues.
+The funny thing is that as citizens of these cities we never really bother to go and visit these venues.
 It’s a shame because it can really be a lot of fun.
 So for this vacation select a museum, a gallery or a monument that you have always wished to visit and actually go there. it’s a nice way of spending time and learn something interesting.
 Then you can reward yourself by having a nice cup of tea and a pastry at the museum’s trendy coffee place.

 Indulge yourself with the best brunch in town

 p.s.
-If you are a big brunch fanatic, you may want to have a look at my week-end in Madrid article for a great brunch place there too.
+If you are a big brunch fanatic, you may want to have a look at my weekend in Madrid article for a great brunch place there too.

 Go on a spa day

-Vacation at home are also about relaxation and taking care of yourself, so go on and pamper yourself.
+Vacation at home is also about relaxation and taking care of yourself, so go on and pamper yourself.
 If you are no big fan of massage or spas, go for a mani-pedi or a professional make-up.